 But the fun and excitement of treating yourself soon wears off if you find you’ve spent a lot of money on something you don’t use.

 We all use retail therapy from time to time, but shopping on impulse can be a dangerous business.

-The National Employment Savings Trust’s survey found that people in Britain spend more than £1 billion a year on impulse buys, with five per cent of those who admitted to spending on unnecessary purchases wasting more than £500.
+A survey by National Employment Savings Trust found that people in Britain spend more than £1 billion a year on impulse buys.

 How to control your shopping expenses and buying on impulse

 Results from the BBC’s Big Money Test show that people often splash out like this because it makes them feel happy.